fwilleke80/Python-Tests/README.md

 ### namegen
 A funny module that I originally wrote in JS and not ported to Python.
 It generates interesting and totally unexceptional male and female names.

+The names will sound funniest to german ears, I suppose.